johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 - [ChatGPT link](https://chatgpt.com/share/e9555822-4ffb-4845-8e40-0bc6cbbc658d)

 #### Conversation Summary
-1. **Initial ChatGPT Suggestion:** The developer initially received a regex for ULID from ChatGPT: ```^[0-9A-HJKMNP-TV-Z]{26}$``` [ChatGPT link](https://chatgpt.com/share/e9555822-4ffb-4845-8e40-0bc6cbbc658d).
+* **Initial ChatGPT Suggestion:** The developer initially received a regex for ULID from ChatGPT: ```^[0-9A-HJKMNP-TV-Z]{26}$``` [ChatGPT link](https://chatgpt.com/share/e9555822-4ffb-4845-8e40-0bc6cbbc658d).
 This regex is technically correct in terms of the ULID format, as it matches a 26-character string using base32 encoding.
-2. **Reviewer's Suggestion:** A reviewer (`@lindyhopchris`) in the pull request (PR) pointed out that to maintain consistency, they should follow the regex used by Laravel's `whereUlid()` method for route constraints.
+* **Reviewer's Suggestion:** The reviewer (`@lindyhopchris`) in the pull request (PR) pointed out that to maintain consistency, they should follow the regex used by Laravel's `whereUlid()` method for route constraints.
 This suggestion ensures uniformity across the codebase, aligning with how ULIDs are handled in the Laravel framework.

 The Laravel framework’s regex for ULIDs (in the link provided by the reviewer) is: [links](https://github.com/laravel/framework/blob/53b02b3c1d926c095cccca06883a35a5c6729773/src/Illuminate/Routing/CreatesRegularExpressionRouteConstraints.php#L48) are below:
 ```regex